minprog/app-studio/40 Guided/20 Tic Tac Toe/10 Assignment.md

 3. Go to **File > New > New Java Class...**.
 Enter the name `TileState` and kind `Enum`.
 Leave other settings unchanged and press OK.

-4. In the `TileState` enum, add the following constants:
+4. In the `TileState` enum, copy and paste the snippet below.
+These will be the constants of this enum, representing the state of a particular tile.

         BLANK,
         CROSS,